 These easy-to-access financial products are ideal for borrowers who need finance fast.
 When time is of the essence and your dream property is on the line, while your money is tied up in your old property, bridging loans ensure you do not “miss the boat”, removing much of the stress and uncertainty from the tricky cycle of selling and buying.

 Bridging loans are also very useful for non-residential buyers.
-As a way to source auction finance for those who make their living through property, bridging loans present a speedy way to pounce on promising properties when the time is ripe.
+As a way to source auction finance for those who make their living through a property, bridging loans present a speedy way to pounce on promising properties when the time is ripe.
 For those seeking short-term business loans, bridging loans may also offer a way to move on to greener pastures and keep enterprises ticking over while loose ends are tied up at old premises.

 What are the risks of using bridging loans?